 Another benefit to joining forces with a small business in the United States is that you are lending a hand to a company that has likely been overlooked or excluded at least once by its larger counterparts, possibly because of a language divide.
 Helping your customers help their customers not only presents you with more opportunities in the future but fosters that sense of community.

 In times of economic distress, not only are small companies more likely to be ignored, but they have a higher risk of failing altogether, and this goes doubly so for minority-owned businesses.
-It’s a regrettable reality, but this may be to your benefit.
-If you take the time to identify with the community and appreciate the absence of the fallen business by making an effort to localize for your target market, you can successfully (and respectfully) fill the void.
+It’s a harsh reality, but it also brings opportunities.
+If you take the time to really learn how to identify with the community and honor the fallen business by putting an honest effort into localizing for this target market, you can successfully—and respectfully—fill the void.

 So, will you be a Nestlé or a Carrefour?